 Corpse Land: Hellfire Peninsula.
 The land is shattered and almost devoid of plantlife, what few animals survive are violent, predatory, and often demon-possessed.
 Flames erupt from hellish chasms, ghosts of slain soldiers roam the ruins of their fortresses and the bones of the fallen litter the road (and in one case, ARE the road), and there doesn't seem to be any sources of clean water; the only water available is from swamps full of mutated, poisonous slime monsters and demons.

 Corrupt Corporate Executive: Trade Prince Gallywix, the Bilgewater Cartel faction leader.
-Even by goblin standards, Gallywix is considered scum by his own followers; a reputation that certainly wasn't when he extorted the survivors of a natural disaster, and then sold them into slavery when he got their money.
+Even by goblin standards, Gallywix is considered scum by his own followers; a reputation that certainly wasn't helped when he extorted the survivors of a natural disaster, and then sold them into slavery when he got their money.

 Another goblin example with Siegecrafter Helix Blackfuse, head of the Blackfuse Company and creator of the True Horde's advanced arsenal.
 His ruthlessness and technical prowess is the reason why Garrosh put him in charge of his army's tech.